dougeby/IntuneDocs/InTuneDocs/EndUser/set-or-change-your-passcode-ios.md

 If your iOS device doesn't comply with your IT admin's passcode policy, a message appears that briefly describes the issue and explains what you need to do to make your passcode meet the requirements.

 Your IT admin can set more than one passcode requirement.
-For example, the passcode might have to be a certain number of characters, and it might have to be a mix of numbers, letters, and characters.
+For example, the passcode might have to contain a certain number of characters, and it might need to have a mix of numbers, letters, and characters.
 Because more than one requirement might be set, these instructions can explain only how to set or change your passcode.
 They don't explain every possible combination of requirements.

 If you have trouble setting a passcode that meets the passcode requirements, contact your IT admin for help.